Toshen Bora: Personal life

-Born on 14 February 1950, in Borbam Rangolipathar near Namrup, Dibrugarh, Bora showed his football talent from a young age.
+Career

 He began his journey while still in Class 7 and by 1963–64, he was already invited to the North East India training camp.
 In 1964, at just 14, he was named the best player of the junior inter-district football tournament.
 He quickly rose to prominence, playing for the Dibrugarh senior team and serving as vice-captain of the Assam school team in the National School Tournament in Shillong.

 Bora is regarded as one of the best footballers from Assam.